ymerejsasnak/terrarium/README.md

         competing herbivores/carnivores<br>
         vine - plant that hugs walls(use wall follower movement code)<br>
         carnivorous plant - doesn't move, but eats anything that ends up next to it<br>
+        evolver - starts as plant, becomes herbivore at certain level, then carnivore, then splits into two baby evolvers<br>

 --add way to save layout???? (with localstorage or later w/ rails or node?)<br><br>